lucakim27/mykoreandish/readme.md

     ```

 4. **Configure environment variables**:
-    - Create a .env file in the root directory.
-    - Add your Firebase and Google Sign-In credentials to the .env file.
+    - Add your Firebase and Google Auth credentials to the .env file in the root directory.

 5. **Start the Flask server**:
     ```sh